-Matthew Revord has been our Senior Vice President, General Counsel and Secretary since January 2007 and oversees all legal matters of the company and international development.
+Matthew Revord has been our Senior Vice President, General Counsel and Secretary since January 2007 and oversees all legal matters of the Company and international development.
 Mr. Revord became our Senior Vice President, Chief Legal Officer, General Counsel and Secretary in February 2014.
 From January 2002 to January 2007, Mr. Revord served as Deputy General Counsel of Brunswick Corporation and General Counsel of Brunswick New Technologies.

 Charles Talbot has been our Senior Vice President and Chief Financial Officer since October 2008.
+On February 21, 2015, Mr. Talbot informed the Company of his intention to resign from Potbelly to accept a leadership position with another company.
+The effective date of Mr. Talbot's resignation is March 27, 2015.
 From March 2007 to September 2008, Mr. Talbot served as Vice President of Strategy, Corporate Planning and Development of Nuveen Investments, a global provider of investment services to institutional and individual investors.
 Prior to his role with Nuveen, Mr. Talbot spent nine years in the restaurant industry with Yum!
 Brands in various roles, including Vice President of Corporate Strategy and Mergers and Acquisitions, and as Chief Financial Officer of Long John Silver's and A&W Restaurants.

 Nancy Turk has been our Senior Vice President, Human Resources and Corporate Communications since September 2008.
 Ms. Turk became our Senior Vice President, Chief People Officer and Corporation Communications in February 2014.
-From 2005 to September 2008, Ms. Turk served as the Divisional Vice President of Corporate Communications at Sears Holdings, and held various HR leadership roles at Sears Holdings since 1993, where she was involved in divestitures, mergers and acquisitions with Sears Credit, Lands' End and KMart.
+From 2005 to September 2008, Ms. Turk served as the Divisional Vice President of Corporate Communications at Sears Holdings, and held various human resources leadership roles at Sears Holdings since 1993, where she was involved in divestitures, mergers and acquisitions with Sears Credit, Lands' End and KMart.

-Anne Ewing has been our Senior Vice President, New Shop Development since October 2013.
-Ms. Ewing joined Potbelly in March of 2007 and has held various leadership positions in Operations and Marketing.
+Anne Ewing has been our Senior Vice President, Development since October 2013.
+Ms. Ewing joined Potbelly in March 2007 and has held various leadership positions in Operations and Marketing.
 In November 2012, Ms. Ewing was promoted to VP, Development.
 Prior to joining Potbelly, Ms. Ewing spent 13 years with Starbucks in various leadership positions including New Store Development for the Midwest.